South Riding (film): Cast

+Production

+Hugh Stewart who edited it called it "one of the very best scripts ever written".

 Critical reception

+Kinematograph Weekly reported the film did well at the British box office in August 1938.

 TV Guide wrote, "Not an altogether satisfying love story, it is more interesting as a portrait of pre-WW II life in the country.
 Excellent sets by Meerson and well shot by Stradling"; while Time Out wrote, "Saville carries Winifred Holtby's tart, witty exposé of Yorkshire power politics to the screen with breathtaking, and totally unexpected, panache."
 Leonard Maltin called it "Smoothly made and superbly acted by a flawless cast."